Security

 You can learn more about how to configure Kubernetes to use an OIDC provider in the official Kubernetes documentation.
 The formal Dex documentation also has a page that explains how Kubernetes Authentication Through Dex operates.

 The PaletteAI UI has a server-side component, Canvas, inside the hub cluster.
-Canvas is what communicates with Dex and the Kubernetes API server.
-The client-side component of PaletteAI is what you can observe and interact with in your browser.
-The client-side component only communicates with Canvas and Dex and does not communicate directly with the Kubernetes API server.
+Canvas communicates with Dex and the Kubernetes API server.
+The PaletteAI UI client-side component is what you observe and interact with in your browser.
+The client-side component communicates only with Canvas and Dex and does not communicate directly with the Kubernetes API server.
 This design decision provides PaletteAI with a better security posture by keeping credentials out of the browser and ensuring sensitive operations are performed on the server side rather than the client side.
-The PaletteAI UI has a cookie that maps the user to a session.
+The PaletteAI UI creates a cookie that maps the user to a session.
 The session cookie itself does not contain any credentials; it only points to the server-side session data.
-Canvas stores the actual authentication tokens inside that session entry and uses them to authenticate with the Kubernetes API server.
+Canvas stores the authentication tokens inside that session entry and uses them to authenticate with the Kubernetes API server.

 The following diagram provides a high-level overview of the in-browser authentication and authorization flow in PaletteAI.